ThymeLy/100DaysofML/README.md

 **Day 22 (6 August 2020)** - Tried fast.ai course: [A Code-First Introduction to Natural Language Processing · fast.ai](
 https://www.fast.ai/2019/07/08/fastai-nlp/).
 Decided to skip Google ML Clustering course for now since I really don't get it at this point.
 Continuing on Decision Tree on ML bioinfo intro.
 Continued a bit on Statistical Modeling - Describing variation, shapes of distribution.

+**Day 23 (9 August 2020)** - Didn't spend up to one hour on ML (10 minutes short), but decided to clock in as well.
+Completed Chapter 4 on Statistical Modeling.
+Went 25 minutes of first lecture of fast.ai course: [A Code-First Introduction to Natural Language Processing · fast.ai]( https://www.fast.ai/2019/07/08/fastai-nlp/).
+Couldn't engaged with it cause it was designed to be a very classroom-based course.

+**Day 24 (10 August 2020)** - Completed Chapter 5 on Statistical Modeling.
+Starting to get bored.
+Fiddling around in [analytics vidya site]( https://courses.analyticsvidhya.com/collections), thinking about registering some courses.
+Wanted to start tutorial on [scikit-learn](https://scikit-learn.org/stable/tutorial/index.html).
+Still short of one hour today.
+Promise I will replace it another day.